Advanced Features

 - The default for mocks without limits is unlimited invocations

-- The verification helpers consider limits:
+Times(2)mock with three configured responses still stops matching after the second call. - The verification helpers consider limits:

 HttpMock.AllMocksInvokedreturnstrueonly when each mock has been called at least once or has reached its configuredTimes(..)limit.HttpMock.GetUninvokedMocks()lists mocks that haven't reached their required count (or have 0 calls for unlimited mocks).